Chuezhang2278/AndyBot/README.md

 ### <ins>8/18</ins>

 Working at 5 am is the best way to get things done.
-Big upgrade from item text to item icon which took an un-holy amount of time so if you want to(whoever is looking through this is interested in working with riotAPI), i highly recommend you just steal my itemlist.json file for icons.
-I think i died on the inside a little doing this but it was worth it.
+Big upgrade from item text to item icon which took an un-holy amount of time.
+I had to use many different discord servers to host different emotes, get every emotes raw text, throw onto json file for it to work.
+If you want my emote servers, just pop me a message at Chue#6969 and ill give you an invite link.
+You might also want my itemlist.json file to save yourself from the work

 ![Text](https://i.imgur.com/uJtAWHX.png)